-A Community Investment in Equitable Pathways
+A Community Investment in Youth Leadership Development

 Rochester, Minnesota, is a growing community in need of skilled workers.
 RISE for Youth is a first-of-its-kind collaboration between Mayo Clinic and the Rochester branch of the National Association for the Advancement of Colored People (NAACP) designed to help students transform themselves from youth with potential into competitive and empowered talent entering the workforce.